RajeevBaniya/AWS-Resource-Listing-Script/README.md

-# AWS Resource Listing Script
+# AWS Active Resource Listing Script

 A Bash script to list various AWS resources by region using the AWS Command Line Interface (CLI).